-Distributable revenue was £36m (2017: £32.9m), after deduction of PLS 6% administration fee, and was processed in accordance with the PLS Distribution Charter and the Distribution Timetable, both available on the website at www.pls.org.uk.
+Distributable revenue was £38m (2018: £36m), after deduction of PLS 6% administration fee, and was processed in accordance with the PLS Distribution Charter and the Distribution Timetable, both available on the website at www.pls.org.uk.

-The distributable revenue from CLA and Stichting Reprorecht was allocated and distributed to publishers.
+The distributable revenue received by PLS from CLA and Stichting Reprorecht was allocated and distributed to publishers.
+CLA deducts the shares payable to authors and visual artists before distribution to PLS.

-In the case of the distributable revenue from NLA, PLS allocated the shares of NLA revenues due to authors (17.5%) and visual artists (10%) in accordance with the Rights Valuation, as reflected in the PLS Distribution Charter, for payment to ALCS and to DACS and PICSEL respectively prior to distributing NLA revenues to publishers.
+The distributable revenue received by PLS from NLA included the shares payable to authors and visual artists.
+In accordance with the decision in the valuation, effective 1 January 2016, and as reflected in the Distribution Charter, PLS allocated the shares due to authors (17.5%) and visual artists (10%) for payment to ALCS and to DACS and PICSEL respectively prior to distributing NLA revenues to publishers.

-Some 1.2% of the monies PLS received from CLA was for copying and using works owned by publishers who have not previously signed a Publisher Account Form.
+A small part of the monies PLS receives from CLA is for copying and using works owned by publishers who have not previously signed a Publisher Account Form.
 PLS continues to employ 2 members of staff who are dedicated to tracing such publishers and inviting them to sign up to PLS so that the monies allocated to the copying of their works can be released to them.
-Some 261 new publishers have signed up to PLS during the year as a result of this work.
+Some 153 new publishers have signed up to PLS during the year as a result of this work.